The Best Oven Cleaners of 2024

 You can also get a good clean with Walmart’s Great Value Oven Cleaner.
 This product got rid of grease, gunk and all the dirty messes in our Test Kitchen.

 This Walmart oven cleaner works very similarly to Easy-Off but costs about a dollar less.
 The only notable difference was that this brand left a few streaks, so be sure to wipe with a clean cloth when you’re finished—never a bad idea with chemical cleaners!

 The Bottom Line

-When it comes to oven cleaners, our testers recommend the traditional cleaners (the ones that come in a spray can).
-We tried options in squirt bottles and multipurpose stovetop/oven cleaners—they just couldn’t cut through our tough messes—and sometimes made the mess worse!
+When it comes to oven cleaners, our testers recommend traditional cleaners (the ones that come in a spray can).
+We tried options in squirt bottles and multipurpose stovetop/oven cleaners, but they just couldn’t cut through our tough messes—and sometimes made the mess worse!